\n

 Has any leader improved their approval since GE2024?

 Yes.
-Ed Davey improved from -8% in July 2024 to +5% in May 2026 — a gain of 13 points.
+Ed Davey improved slightly from -8% in July 2024 to -6% in May 2026.
 Carla Denyer of the Greens has also improved, rising to +8% from +2% at GE2024.
-Badenoch entered tracking in November 2024 and has drifted slightly more negative since.
+Badenoch entered tracking in November 2024 at -8% and has drifted to -15%.
+Starmer has fallen by 34 points and Farage has been roughly flat.

 What are the key crossover points in the tracker?

-The most notable crossover is Ed Davey overtaking Badenoch in March 2026, when Davey moved into positive territory (+4) while Badenoch remained at -15.
-Davey had already crossed zero net approval in early 2025.
-Farage's line has been almost flat since GE2024, sitting consistently near -20.
+The most notable crossover is Ed Davey overtaking Badenoch in early 2026, when Davey briefly moved near zero while Badenoch drifted to -15.
+Farage's line has been almost flat since GE2024, sitting consistently between -15 and -18.
+Starmer's line has been one-directional downward since September 2024.

 LIVE